The Bankrate promise

 Paying more than the minimum can be a good idea for some companies.
 Larger payments mean you’ll pay the loan off sooner than expected and get out of debt sooner.
 It will also reduce the amount of interest that accrues, saving you money.

 But there are cases where it isn’t a good idea.
-First, check to ensure your loan has no early repayment penalty.
-If the loan has this penalty, you’ll pay a fee if you make extra payments.
+First, check to ensure your loan doesn’t have a prepayment penalty.
+If the lender charges it, you’ll pay a fee if repay your loan early.
+You’ll also want to confirm the type of interest your loan has and how your payments are applied to your loan balance.

 You also have to consider your company’s cash flow.
 If you put too much money toward loan payments, you might not have enough to cover other expenses.
 You’ll also want to consider opportunity cost.
 You might be able to use your extra cash more effectively, generating business growth that leads to more profits than the money you’d save by making extra loan payments.